jjh42/nn/doc/simple.md

 dealing with batch sizes of one.
 When `false`, it forces the entire input (including the first dimension) to be reshaped to the input size.
-Default `batchMode=nil`, which means that the module considers inputs with more elements than the produce of provided sizes, i.e. `dimension1xdimension2x...`, to be batches.
+Default `batchMode=nil`, which means that the module considers inputs with more elements than the product of the provided sizes, i.e. `dimension1xdimension2x...`, to be batches.

 Example: